pierrickuk/website/README.md

 Hatohol Web Site
 =================
-This repository includes source code of [Hatohol web site](http://www.hatohol.org)
+This repository includes the source code of [Hatohol web site](http://www.hatohol.org)

 Dependency
 -----------
-You have to compile files to generate HTML files. gen.py compile files automatically.
+You have to compile the files to generate the HTML files. gen.py will compile files automatically.

-It requires following libraries:
+It requires the following libraries:

 - Python 3
 - python-markdown